oscarlab/mosaic-asplos23-artifacts/1-gem5-mosaic/README.md

 ## (2) Compilation
 ------------------------

 All the package installations before compilation use debian distribution and "apt-get"

 ### 2.1 Setting the environmental variables
 MAKE sure to set the correct OS codename with scripts/setvars.sh.

 For example,
 ```
 export OS_RELEASE_NAME=`lsb_release -a | grep "Codename:" | awk '{print $2}'`
 source scripts/setvars.sh $OS_RELEASE_NAME
 ```
+**Note: Anytime you logout or change sessions before or at the time of compilation or when running experiments, you must set the environmental variables again**

 ### 2.2 Compile gem5 and linux 4.17 kernel.